 RSS campaigns allow you to connect your website's RSS feed with MailerLite.
 This way you can send automatic emails to your subscribers every time you publish something new.

-There are two ways of creating a RSS campaign.
-In the Campaigns area you can use the quick link from the “Create Campaign” dropdown.
-Or you can click “Create Campaign” and choose RSS Campaign from the menu above.
+There are two ways to create an RSS campaign.
+In the Campaigns area you can use the quick link from the Create campaign dropdown, or click Create campaign and choose RSS campaign from the menu above.

-Quick note: you must publish at least one new article on your website for your newsletter to go out.Please remember: your website content will determine whether you will see images in the RSS feed or not.
-If you have a problem and are using WordPress, you might have to install an additional plugin for this.
-For example there is a plugin called: “Featured Images In RSS Feeds" that does this.
+Quick note: you must publish at least 1 new article on your website for your newsletter to be sent.
+If you haven’t added any new blogs, there will be no newsletter sent.

+Please remember that your website content will determine whether you’ll see images in the RSS feed or not.
+If you have a problem with this and are using WordPress, you might have to install an additional plugin to show the images.
+There is a plugin called Featured Images In RSS Feeds that solves this.

 Our free plan includes access to the most important email marketing features including subscribe forms, automation, landing pages and more.
 Sign up in seconds.
 No credit card required.Sign up free